Mangutov89/etsy-clone/README.md

 set up firebase
 add firebase keys

+1:00pm - 1:30pm:
+add async calls to firebase to display store items

+1:30pm - 2:30pm:
+add functionality to add new items to store via owner page

+2:30pm - 3:00pm:
+add code to display item specific information from firebase on dynamic pages

 ## Notes

 Etsy lists a certain amount of items to the customer, with a show all button at the bottom, this button takes the user to a new page that lists store items with page navigation below the listed items.
 Why make this a separate page and not just have the navigation on the main page in place of the 'show all' button?